Exclusive mandate: Afghanistan

 From 1996 to 2001, the Taliban controlled two-thirds of Afghanistan during the conflict against the Northern Alliance.
 After the overthrow in 2001, the new Afghan government re-established control of the country though the Taliban retained parts of it.

-Following the American withdrawal and subsequent takeover of Kabul twenty years later, the Taliban re-established control in Afghanistan as a theocratic emirate, though the Islamic Republic of Afghanistan remains internationally recognized.
+Following the American withdrawal and subsequent recapture of Kabul twenty years later, the Taliban re-established control in Afghanistan as a theocratic emirate, though the Islamic Republic of Afghanistan remains internationally recognized.

+Germany

+For nearly all of the 41 years that Germany was split into two countries, the Federal Republic of Germany (West Germany) claimed to be the sole legitimate successor to the German Reich that existed from 1871 to 1945.
+To that end, West Germany claimed Berlin, capital of Germany from 1871 to 1945, as its capital, with the provisional capital in Bonn.